 Corinthian columns mark the grave of piano maker William Kimball.

-The Chicago History Museum offers cemetery tours.
+The Chicago History Museum offers cemetery tours, especially in October.

 Graceland also is open for free self-guided tours.
 It's on Clark Street north of Wrigley Field, near the Sheridan stop of the Red Line El train.

 During Halloween season, towns around the region offer cemetery walks and tours, often with costumed interpreters playing historical figures.

 In Madison, the Wisconsin Veterans Museum offers an annual living-history tour of Forest Hill Cemetery, with actors portraying historical figures from the Civil War era.